philiplinden/spacetime/docs/index.md

 about how to architect a robust cislunar PNT system that scales with the population.

+## Purpose

+1. The code in this repository is intended for analytical use for a specific problem.
+It is not meant to be a general-purpose library.
+2. This project and its code are evolving as my personal understanding of modeling and coding techniques on the way to discovering answers to questions about the nature of a possible decentralized PNT service for the Moon.

 ## Approach
 This project aims to use agent-based modeling and simulations to explore how centralized and decentralized PNT service network topologies evolve in a growing